tmroziewicz/wf_optim_crypto_analysis/README.md

 - **params.yaml**: defines all parameters used by `dvc.yaml`
 - **README.md**: this file

-## Prerequistits
+## Prerequisite
-You can choose or install dependencies manually in R/Python, or use Anaconda package manager to ensure all prerequisites are installed
+You can either install R/Python dependencies manually or use Anaconda to install all prerequisites at once.

 ### Option 1 - Manual installation
 Project need following